jsilton/jsilton.github.io/_posts/2025-05-21-get-ready-gemini-agent-mode.md

 And I can't wait.

----

 *Originally posted on [LinkedIn](https://www.linkedin.com/posts/jsilton_we-knew-it-was-coming-at-io-it-finally-activity-7330926052870868992-vR2j/).
-Join the discussion and share your thoughts there.*RetryClaude can make mistakes.
-Please double-check responses.
+Join the discussion and share your thoughts there.*